fudge88/readme-generator/generated_readme.md

   This project is licensed under the terms of the academic license
   ## Contribution
-  All contributions are welcomed, you can contribute to this repository by rgrg
+  All contributions are welcomed, you can contribute to this repository by fgfg
   ## Questions

   If you have any questions about this project, or would like further information please contact me via:
-  Email: dgg
+  Email: rgrg

-  GitHub User Name: sgg
+  GitHub User Name: hh